MaPhiWe/linux-in-active-directory/README.md

 ### Creating The Domain Controller

-The whole domain setup is automated by this Ansible playbook:
+The whole domain setup is automated by this Ansible playbook.
+It will take a while.

 ```
 ansible-playbook ansible/domain_controller.yml -i ansible/inventory